Professional Services · Customer Experience

 AI-native vs traditional approach

-How a scoped AI-native engagement compares to the traditional alternatives for customer service automation in legal services.
+How a scoped AI-native engagement compares to the alternatives for customer service automation in legal services: in-house build, BPO retainer, generic SaaS subscription, traditional consulting engagement.

 DimensionTraditional (in-house build or BPO)AI-native engagement (us)